Bringing a Chemical Burns Claim

 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including commercial and industrial workplace accidents.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including industrial accidents and chemical burns claims.
 We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 If you have experienced a chemical injury in the workplace, you can count on us for legal advice, guidance, and assistance to pursue your claim.